Rights of way map

 All commercial CON29 requests are carried out by the district councils in Kent.
-Contact details of district councils can be found here.
+Contact your local district council.

 Carry out a personal search

-- View the definitive map and statement at Invicta House, County Hall, Maidstone.
+- definitive map and statement at Invicta House, County Hall, Maidstone.
 This is the legal record of public rights of way.

-- View a register of declarations protecting land against new public rights of way or village greens.
+- register of declarations protecting land against new public rights of way or village greens.